MBA Alternatives: Business Fundamental MOOCs in a DIY MBA

 Managerial Accounting: Cost Behaviors, Systems, and Analysis, The University of Illinois at Urbana-Champaign

-While the above accounting course provides an introduction to the discipline, this class focuses on accounting-based decision-making.
-Students learn how to recognize and leverage opportunities within an organization through accounting best practices.
+While the above accounting course introduces the discipline, this class focuses on accounting-based decision-making.
+Students learn how to recognize and leverage organizational opportunities through accounting best practices.
+This course is part of Gies College of Business’ suite of online programs, including the iMBA and iMSM.

 • Additional recommended reading: Cost Accounting: A Managerial Emphasis by Charles T. Horngren, Srikant M. Datar, and Madhav V. Rajan